yujhe/gphotos-sync/README.md

 ## Regarding language

 It may be necessary to set your account language to "English (United States)" for this to work (see [#2](https://github.com/spraot/gphotos-sync/issues/2)).
 This is the likely cause if you see date parsing errors or similar.

+## Issues caused by highlight videos

+Google Photos has a feature that automatically generates highlight videos.
+If you save these to your account, they can cause issues with syncing.
+Generally they cannot be downloaded or viewed from the browser and they occasionally cause the Google Photos UI (and therefore this sync service) to freeze.
+I suggest deleting these from your account and restarting the sync service.
+If you still see issues check that your .lastdone file does not contain the URL to a highlight video.